A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Trials on the Synthetic Cases

-In the proposed method, we choose Adam, a first-order optimizer, with a learning rate of 0.0001 to update $w$ in $L$.
-Note that the conventional method uses Inexact Gaussian Newton \cite{ref28}, a second-order optimization method, to update $m$, since second-order optimization methods are known to speed up convergence for a variety of inverse problems\cite{ref5}.
-However, researchers find practical challenges in employing second-order optimization methods to train a Neural Network (NN) partly because estimating the Hessian would be time-consuming in the case where the number of trainable parameters in an NN is large\cite{ref10}.
+In the DIP-Inv method, we choose Adam, a first-order optimizer, with a learning rate of 0.0001 to update weights $w$ in $L$.
+Note that we only have one input "sample", which is a non-trainable 1 by 8 tensor, so the objective function is not stochastic in this study.
+The conventional method uses inexact Gauss Newton \cite{ref28}, a second-order optimization method, to update $m$ since the second-order optimization methods are known to speed up convergence for a variety of inverse problems \cite{ref5}.
+However, researchers found practical challenges in employing second-order optimization methods to train a NN partly because estimating the Hessian is time-consuming when the number of trainable parameters is large \cite{ref10}.
+As a result, we employ inexact Gauss Newton to update $m$, whose dimension is 6944, in the conventional method and Adam to update $w$, whose dimension is 23055, in the DIP-Inv method.